Theevram

-written and directed by Roopesh Peethambaran in his directorial debut, and starring Dulquer Salmaan, Shikha Nair, Sreenivasan, Vinay Forrt, Vishnu Raghav, Riya Saira and Anu Mohan.
+written and directed by Roopesh Peethambaran in his directorial debut, and starring Dulquer Salmaan, Shikha Nair, Sreenivasan, Vinay Forrt, Vishnu G Raghav, Riya Saira and Anu Mohan.
 The film is produced by V.C Ismayil under the banner of VCI Movies and features music composed by Roby Abraham, while cinematography is handled by Hari Nair and the editing by Kapil Gopalakrishnan.
 Distribution of the film is done by Lal Jose under the banner of LJ Films.
 Audiography was done by M. R. Rajakrishnan.

 The film has two plots, one set in the present and the other about five years back.
 The film was released on 13 November 2012 as a Diwali release.
 The film was dubbed into Tamil as Aaththiram in August 2016 and under the same original title in Hindi in 2017.